ttopper/CPSC128/docs/09_OOP1_Encapsulation/03_Inheritance.md

 we begin at the lower right the chart above tells us that a `FlexTable` is a kind of `HTMLTable` which is in turn a kind of `Panel` which is a kind of `Widget` which is a kind of `UIObject`.
-What this means is that if we improve our code for `Panel`s, then `Widget`s and `UIObject`s will instantly and transparently inherit these improvements as well without us having to modify their code at all.
+What this means is that if we improve our code for `UIObject`s, then `Widget`s and `Panel`s will instantly and transparently inherit these improvements as well without us having to modify their code at all.